"How do I know when it's time to scale an influencer campaign?"

 This is especially true if you’re in a niche industry or want to work with smaller creators.

 Finding influencers faster doesn’t mean sacrificing your attention to detail.
-Instead, you need to explore ways to uncover creators that don’t involve looking them up manually.
+Instead, explore ways to uncover creators that don’t involve looking them up manually.

 If you want to earn creator content at scale, there’s really only so much that’s possible in-house.
 This rings true even if you bring in a dedicated influencer specialist or hire an agency.